afrael/manager-readme/README.md

 We build things, products, services, data, let's do the right thing and adjust to meet our goals.
 Process should help, not get in the way, if you feel you're impeeded by our processes, let's have a conversation, if we agree things need to change, let's make it happen.

+Things I value:

-- Transparency, that's they main key to success.
+- Transparency: that's they main key to success.
-- I value growth and learning, fail fast, and learn, experiment with clear goals and feedback loops, and help others by sharing your experience.
+- Growth and learning: fail fast, and learn, experiment with clear goals and feedback loops, and help others by sharing your experience.
-- Time is valuable, let's not waste it, I will be always open to optimization if process is getting in the way and there's understanding and agreement.
+- Time: It's valuable, let's not waste it, be intentional, I will be always open to optimization if process is getting in the way and there's understanding and agreement.
-- Stability, consistency and predictability, we should have always remember this.
+- Stability, consistency and predictability: we should have always remember this.
-- Critical thinking is a must, ask follow up questions, we can always discuss, things don't have to be done in a way because they've always been done this way.
+- Critical thinking: It's a must, ask follow up questions, we can always discuss, things don't have to be done in a way because they've always been done this way.
 Disagreements should not be viewed in a negative light.
-- Empathy, having it will help us build great teams.
+- Empathy: having it will help us build great teams.

 ## Transparency